designstem/projects/frequency/index.md

 <f-notes class-name="tertiary" width="50vw" style="--base: 9px">

 Students will learn how to present frequency on a sinusoidal wave.
-To let them experiment and test their new knowledge about frequency in a more mathematical way of thinking
+This will allow them to experiment and test their new knowledge about frequency using a more mathematical way of thinking.

-~Frequency can be expressed with sinusoidal wave having two variables: time and cycle.
-On a two-dimensional space, if X-axis will represent time and Y-axis a cycle, we can start presenting frequency with the sinusoidal wave.~
+~Frequency can be expressed using a sinusoidal wave having two variables: time and cycle. in a two-dimensional space, if X-axis represents time and Y-axis a cycle, we can start presenting frequency using sinusoidal wave.~

-~On sinusoidal wave time lapses from left to right on the horizontal axis.
-Highest frequency has more cycles on a vertical axis representing faster rate.~
+~On a sinusoidal wave time lapses from left to right on the horizontal axis.
+The higher the frequency, the greater the number of cycles on the vertical axis, representing faster rate.~

 </f-notes>

 # Frequency as a wave

-***KIKA: Smaller balls!***

 ~After exploring spinning frequency and frame rate, let's define frequency as form of *wave*.
 The most common waveform might be the <a target="_blank" href="https://pudding.cool/2018/02/waveforms/">soundwave <f-arrow-icon rotation="-45" style="--icon-stroke: var(--gray)" /></a> but it can also represent <a href="../colorblindness">color <f-arrow-icon rotation="-45" style="--icon-stroke: var(--gray)" /></a></a> or movement.~